Sayur Lemak is a light-ish coconut based curry from Singapore and Malaysia. Here, I’ve veganised and simplified this favourite childhood dish.

 - First, I made it completely vegetarian by omitting the dried shrimp and shrimp paste.

 - Then, I cut down on the aromatics and settled for just onions, garlic, chillies and lemongrass.
 Don’t fret, this lighter, vegetarian version is still absolutely delicious, the turmeric and lemongrass playing a major part in contributing flavour and aroma.

 Vegan Sayur Lemak Ingredients

 You can omit it if you are not a fan.
 However, if using tofu, you have a few options here: just use the tofu as it is, cut up in cubes.
 In this instance, be careful when stirring the curry, as you don’t want to break up that tofu too much.

 Second option is to lightly fry the tofu cubes, until a light golden brown.
 This adds amazing texture, just a touch a crispness when eating the curry, and fried tofu is also delicious!

-The tofu I’m using in the pictures here, are puffed tofu, bought from the Chinese grocer.
-You can make these yourself, it involves draining the tofu for a few hours, by placing a squashing it between kitchen towels and placing a heavy object over.
+The tofu I’m using in one of the pictures here, are puffed tofu, bought from the Chinese grocer.
+You can make these yourself, it involves draining the tofu for a few hours, by placing and squashing it between kitchen towels and placing a heavy object over.
 Then when you fry the tofu squares, they’ll puff up.
 But it’s easier to just buy them! 😉

-Never cook on a rolling boil, or cover your saucepan with fresh coconut milk.
+Never cook on a rolling boil when using fresh coconut milk as it will curdle.
+Always cook on a medium low heat, at a simmer.
 Canned coconut milks with stabilisers can also be temperamental, so I would suggest following the same rule.